 - shortness of breath

 - wheezing or difficulty breathing

 - swelling of the face, lips, tongue or other parts of the body

 - rash, itching or hives on the skin

-- are allergic to any other similar medicines such as ketoconazole, fluconazole, itraconazole, voriconazole or posaconazole.
+- 2. You are allergic to any other similar medicines such as ketoconazole, fluconazole, itraconazole, voriconazole or posaconazole.

-- 3. are taking any of the medicine listed in section 3.
+- 3. You are taking any of the medicine listed in section 3.

 What if I am taking other medicines?

-Do not take this medicine if you or your child has familial short QT syndrome (Disorder of the heart).
+Do not take this medicine if you have familial short QT syndrome (Disorder of the heart).
 It may cause your heart to beat irregularly.

-There is not enough information to recommend the use of this medicine for children under the age of 1 year.
+There is not enough information to recommend the use of this medicine for children under the age of 18 years.

-Check with your doctor if you or your child:
+Check with your doctor if you:

-- has any other medical conditions including:
+- have any other medical conditions including:

 - allergies to any other medicines, foods, preservatives or dyes or any other medicines, especially antifungal medicines such as itraconazole, fluconazole, posaconazole or ketoconazole.

 - o heart problems

 - o any problems affecting your liver

-- any problems affecting your kidneys
+- o any problems affecting your kidneys

 - take any medicines for any other condition

-- Your doctor should do blood tests to check your or your child's liver before you start and while you are having treatment with CRESEMBA.
+- Your doctor should do blood tests to check your liver before you start and while you are having treatment with CRESEMBA.

-During treatment, you or your child may be at risk of developing certain side effects.
+During treatment, you may be at risk of developing certain side effects.
 It is important you understand these risks and how to monitor for them.
 See additional information under Section 6.
 Are there any side effects?